Skip to main content

 6 mentions Positive Neutral Negative

-• “My suggestion would be to keep an eye on it and revisit it in the future as it is well made, bug free and could be fun if balance was addressed.”
+• “My suggestion would be to keep an eye on it and revisit it in the future as it is well made, bug free, and could be fun if balance was addressed.”

-• “Looking forward to a fully bug free, balanced experience.”
+• “Looking forward to a fully bug-free, balanced experience.”

-• “Game is also slightly buggy and no fullscreen is annoying, but I don't know how game development works, I'm sure it'll get fixed soon.”
+• “Game is also slightly buggy and no fullscreen is annoying, but I don't know how game development works; I'm sure it'll get fixed soon.”

 5 mentions Positive Neutral Negative

-• “There's also a story to follow, a nice bonus and interesting addition that won't make you skip text.”
+• “There's also a story to follow, a nice bonus and interesting addition that won't make you skip the text.”

 • optimization